Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 Hasmap's first parameter name of product(sku)

-second paramter is Purchase Class off Google in app biling class
+second parameter is Purchase Class off Google in app billing class

-### In your App biling Actvity/Fragment use this:
+### In your App billing Actvity/Fragment use this:

    ```java
    ConnectToPlay.getInstance().initForActivity(this).showHud("Loading").startToWork(ConnectToPlay.CallType.GetPriceProducts)